Zac Efron Says He’s Feeling Great After Surgery

 The movie debuted at the Sundance Film Festival in Park City, Utah which is where Efron likely had his snowboarding accident.

-There has been so much hype about the movie and Efron’s role in the film, that Netflix felt compelled to warn audiences on Twitter against developing an attraction for Efron’s character.
+There has been so much hype about the movie and Efron’s role in the film that Netflix felt compelled to warn audiences on Twitter against developing an attraction for Efron’s character.

 “I’ve seen a lot of talk about Ted Bundy’s alleged hotness and would like to gently remind everyone that there are literally THOUSANDS of hot men on the service – almost all of whom are not convicted serial murderers.”